greenelab/ben_heil_dissertation/manuscript.md

-## Citation index review
+## Background: Citation indices

 Over the past century quantifying the progress of science has become popular.
 Even before computers made it easy to collate information about publications, work had already begun to evaluate papers based on their number of citations [@doi:10.1126/science.122.3159.108].
-There's even a book about it [@isbn:1108492665].
+There is even a book about it [@isbn:1108492665].

 Determining the relative "impact" of different authors and journals is a perennial question when measuring science.
-One of the most commonly used metric in this space is the h-index, which balances an authors quantity of publications with the number of citations each one receives [@doi:10.1073/pnas.0507655102].
+One of the most commonly used metrics in this space is the h-index, which balances an author's number of publications with the number of citations each receives [@doi:10.1073/pnas.0507655102].
-However, the h-index is not a perfect metric [@doi:10.1016/j.acalib.2017.08.013], and has arguably become less useful in recent years [@doi:10.1371/journal.pone.0253397].
+However, the h-index is not a perfect metric [@doi:10.1016/j.acalib.2017.08.013] and has arguably become less useful in recent years [@doi:10.1371/journal.pone.0253397].
 Other metrics, like the g-index[@doi:10.1007/s11192-006-0144-7] and the i-10 index (https://scholar.google.com/), try to improve on the h-index by placing a higher weight on more highly cited papers.

 There are metrics for comparing journals as well.